 Therefore, to help all users, and to help search engines properly index your pages, it is important to make the default permalink structure more attractive to humans and machines.

 Although there is no correct answer to this question, the Internet is full of controversy over the perfect permalink structure.
-We try to avoid you using the default (plain) permalink form which is only using the page id.
-It is considered difficult to index and it is not user friendly.
+We try to avoid you using the default (plain) permalink form, which only uses the page id.
+It is considered difficult to index and it is not user-friendly.

 But any other permalink structure may not be suitable for your site.
 It all depends on what you write about.
 If you are interested in writing dozens of news articles every day, it is normal to include time and date in your permalinks.
 On the other hand, if you have some famous writers who want to differentiate you, then someone will not ask you to add author slogs to the permalink structure.
 So, as you can see from this example, everything depends on the blog you’re creating.